18 Exercises That Show You Exactly What Muscles You Are Stretching

 13. Sitting Pigeon Pose

-Muscles highlighted: Work your anterior tibialis.
+Muscles targeted: Work your anterior tibialis.

 Start by sitting with your feet in front of you.
 Bring one hand behind you as you externally rotate your hip and bring one foot above your knee.
 To increase the extension of the hip, slowly lean forward, starting the movement by hinging at the hip.
 Repeat with the left leg.